 Pro-tip: At the very bottom of this page, you’ll see a special discount for YOU.
 It’s a $100 free Google AdWords Credit!
 I’ve never used my credit in either store, but this is something you should DEFINITELY do as it’s free advertising to your store.

 Apps: Very important!
 Just like phone apps, or plugins on your website, the apps in Shopify will help you to customize your store and make it more efficient!
-I’m currently working on another Shopify course and all the apps that I use will be shared in this new up-and-coming course, so be sure to look for that upcoming training resource!
+You can see all the apps I use in the apps section of this course. :)

 As you can see the Shopify platform is very intuitive and incredibly easy to set up and use.